New York City waste management system: Commercial carting

 Businesses are not served by the Department of Sanitation and instead are required to purchase waste collection service from a private hauler.
-The city's private carting industry has a long history of mob ties, with a 1996 indictment of several firms resulting in the creation of the New York City Business Integrity Commission.
+The city's private carting industry has a long history of being controlled by the American Mafia, with a 1996 indictment of several firms resulting in the creation of the New York City Business Integrity Commission.
 In 2003, commercial carting accounted for 7,248 tons of solid waste, 2,641 tons of recycling, 8,626 tons of construction and demolition waste, and 19,069 tons of clean fill per day.

 Litter baskets

 DSNY collects litter from litter baskets placed on street corners in commercial areas throughout the city.
 Misuse of the litter baskets for household or business waste carries a fine, and often when this occurs the basket is removed.

 In some business improvement districts, litter baskets are handled by the district sponsor or its contractors, with many contracting this work to The Doe Fund, which employs homeless men while providing housing, educational opportunities, counseling, and career training.